taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 * **circuit**
   Includes the [circuit] module which contains tools to combine the Pauli tracking mechanism with a circuit simulator/description.
-* **scheduler**
-  Includes the [scheduler] module that can be used to analyze the process of initializing and measuring qubits in a graph state (or similar), restricted by a certain time ordering, which is for example, capture by a [Frames] Pauli tracker.
-If you purely want to do some Pauli tracking this module is completely irrelevant.
-The module is currently rather experimental.
 * **bitvec**
   Implement [BooleanVector] for [bitvec::vec::BitVec] (extern crate).
 Note that we do not export any types of [bitvec]; you need to depend on it manually to use its types.